open-sauced/intro/README.md

 ### 4. How to Contribute to Open Source

-This chapter covers finding projects to work on, submitting contributions, onboarding in new projects, and the outcomes after submitting contributions.
+This chapter covers finding projects to work on, submitting contributions, onboarding contributors to new projects, and the outcomes after submitting contributions.
 Tips for finding projects include browsing GitHub and GitLab, following personal interests, joining open source communities, and utilizing platforms like OpenSauced.

 ### 5. The Secret Sauce